Aliases for IL27 Gene

 GeneCards Summary for IL27 Gene

 IL27 (Interleukin 27) is a Protein Coding gene.
-Diseases associated with IL27 include eosinophilic granulomatosis with polyangiitis and posterior uveitis.
-Among its related pathways are Th1 Differentiation and Th1 Differentiation.
-GO annotations related to this gene include receptor binding and interleukin-27 receptor binding.
+Diseases associated with IL27 include Eosinophilic Granulomatosis With Polyangiitis and Visceral Leishmaniasis.
+Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include receptor binding and interleukin-27 receptor binding.